 Counterbalance valves at the bottom of the tilt cylinders provide anti-drop protection in the event of a hose or fitting failure.

 ERIE’s drum rotation is achieved by use of (2) Auburn Gear planetary gear reducers.
-These rugged planetary reducers offer 360,000 lb-in of torque, capable of mixer very low slump concrete.
+These rugged planetary reducers offer 360,000 lb-in of torque, capable of mixing very low slump concrete.

-Two 75HP Lincoln Electric TEFC motors drive the Auburn Gear reducers through a flexible coupling which greatly reduces the shock loads from being transferred back to the motor.
+Two 75HP Baldor Crusher Duty Electric TEFC motors drive the Auburn Gear reducers through a flexible coupling which greatly reduces the shock loads from being transferred back to the motor.
 The motor bed plates are adjustable, allowing the backlash to be easily adjusted.

 At the heart of the ERIE mixer are four contoured buckets and four contoured two-section blades uniquely manufactured and positioned in the drum to provide the most thorough mixing action of the concrete found in a drum mixer today.
 As the water, aggregate and cement are charged into the drum, the four blades work to pull the materials forward.
 The four buckets then act to plow the materials back.
-As the drum turns, the aggregates, water, and cement are continuously folded back into each other to provide a complete uniform coating of the cement paste to the aggregates.
+As the drum turns, the aggregates, water, and cement are continuously folded back into each other to provide a complete uniform mix.
 This mixing action is, in fact, so complete that the ERIE mixer has been approved for mix times of as little as 30 seconds.